 Finding the right project management tool is no easy task.
-You need to look at a whole catalogue of different features and tools to see which one might be the best fit for your team.
+There’s a whole range of different features to compare and a host of compatibility issues to consider.
 To top it off there are countless project management tools on the market and different pricing strategies to get your head around.

 What is Wrike?

-Wrike is a cloud-based project management software that helps teams collaborate and manage their projects through an all-in-one service.
-It aims to facilitate start-to-end project management activities – from task management, resource management, scheduling and more – on a single platform.
-Wrike is also a popular tool for teams that use Agile methodologies because of its inbuilt Kanban boards, custom workflows and story mapping tools.
+Wrike is cloud-based project management software that helps teams collaborate and manage their projects with an all-in-one service.
+It aims to facilitate start-to-end project management with task management, resource management, scheduling, and much more, all on a single platform.
+Wrike is a popular choice for teams using Agile project methodologies because of its inbuilt Kanban boards, its custom workflows, and story mapping tools.

 What is Basecamp?

-Originally known as 37signals, Basecamp is a web-based project management tool that primarily uses to-do lists, milestones, message boards, schedule managers and file management features to help teams manage their projects effectively.
-Like the name would suggest, Basecamp aims to be the ‘base’ for all of your team’s activities.
+Originally known as 37signals, Basecamp is a web-based project management tool that uses to-do lists, milestones, message boards, schedule managers, and file management to help teams coordinate their projects effectively.
+Like the name suggests, Basecamp aims to be the ‘base’ for all your team’s activities.

 Wrike vs Basecamp: Project Management Features

-Wrike is one of the most popular project management tools out there for a reason.
-Boasting over 2.3 million customers around the world, Wrike is able to satisfy many customers because of its holistic project management tools features that cater to most project types and methodologies.
-From Kanban boards to Gantt charts, resource management to time-tracking with real-time dashboards and more, Wrike is definitely a powerful project management software.
-Additionally, its premium subscriptions also include enterprise-level tools like portfolio management and prioritisation features.
+Wrike is one of the most popular project management tools for a reason.
+With over 2.3 million customers around the world, Wrike satisfies many customers because of its holistic project management tools that cater to most project types and methodologies.
+From Kanban boards to Gantt charts, resource management to time-tracking, real-time dashboards and more, Wrike is definitely a powerful software solution.
+In addition, its premium subscriptions include enterprise-level tools like portfolio management and prioritisation.

-Basecamp is much more of a task management and communication tool than a full-fledged project management tool.
-Each project is arranged into its own set of to-do lists that allows you to checkbox your progress, edit task descriptions, make comments and change deadlines.
-However, it critically lacks any proper time-tracking, task dependencies and workflow customisation features that truly elevate a project management tool.
+Basecamp is much more of a task management and communication tool than it is a fully-fledged project management tool.
+Each project is arranged with a set of to-do lists that let you checkbox your progress, edit task descriptions, make comments, and change deadlines.
+Importantly, however, it lacks any proper time-tracking, task dependencies, and workflow customisation features.

 Wrike vs Basecamp: Interface and Accessibility

-Basecamp takes the win in terms of interface.
-Mainly due to its simple features and tools, users can easily navigate and use the platform with no experience.
-While Wrike may not have the most colourful interface, it is still simple and clean.
-However, users have mentioned that Wrike does incur a steep learning curve as users have to find and learn how to utilize the many tools hidden within the software.
+We think Basecamp wins in terms of interface.
+This is mainly due to its simple features and tools.
+Users with no experience can easily navigate the platform.
+Wrike, on the other hand, may not have the most colourful interface, but it is still simple and clean.
+The trouble is, many users report that Wrike has a steep learning curve with many tools hidden within the software.

-In terms of accessibility, both tools are available in mobile and desktop versions.
-However, Basecamp is currently only available in English while Wrike is available in eight different languages – English, French, German, Italian, Japanese, Portuguese, Russian, and Spanish.
+In terms of accessibility, both tools are available for mobile and desktop.
+However, Basecamp is currently only available in English while Wrike is available in eight different languages: English, French, German, Italian, Japanese, Portuguese, Russian, and Spanish.

 Wrike vs Basecamp: Collaboration

 Collaboration is the backbone of any successful project.
 In terms of collaboration, Wrike uses a newsfeed-style message board that updates team members on project activities and progress.
-This limits the need for summarised report emails and communications.
-Users can then flag specific users through the mention and comment features throughout the app.
-However, it is important to note that Wrike does not have an in-built messaging service and will require users to use third party applications the facilitate all their communication needs.
+This limits the need for emails and communications.
+Users can also flag particular users through the mention and comment features.
+Importantly, however, Wrike does not have an in-built messaging service and this requires users to employ third party applications.

-Basecamp has a centralised messaging feature called Campfire and uses an interesting format to facilitate organisational-wide communication and collaboration.
-It divides communication into three levels – HQ, organisation-wide and chat – that allows users to control who and what is being communicated to prevent overcommunication.
-Basecamp also allows users to easily set viewing controls to ensure privacy is maintained and managed throughout the project.
+Basecamp has a centralised messaging feature called Campfire and it uses an interesting format for organisational-wide communication and collaboration.
+It divides communication into three levels: HQ, organisation-wide, and chat.
+This allows users to control who and what is being communicated which is helpful in preventing overcommunication.
+Basecamp also lets users to set viewing controls to ensure privacy is maintained throughout the project.

 Wrike vs Basecamp: Integrations

-Integration is one of the most critical features of an effective project management tool.
-Wrike is particularly strong in the integrations category as it has a significant amount of inbuilt integrations with major enterprise services like Microsoft Teams, Google Drive and Dropbox.
+Integration is one of the most critical features of a project management tool.
+Wrike is particularly strong in this category with a significant amount of inbuilt integrations to major enterprise services like Microsoft Teams, Google Drive and Dropbox.
 Additionally, it has its own API development space to further encourage third-party add-ons and integrations.

-Basecamp is largely dependent on third party connectors and add-ons like Zoho Flow, Zapier and Unito.io to get the majority of the in-built features available in Wrike.
-Critically, Basecamp does not have an in-built connector with any email applications which can make communication and updates challenging.
+Basecamp depends on third party connectors and add-ons like Zoho Flow, Zapier and Unito.io to get close to Wrike’s in-built features.
+Critically, Basecamp does not have an in-built connector for any email applications which makes communication and updates more difficult.

 Wrike vs Basecamp: Pricing

 Basecamp and Wrike’s pricing strategies differ significantly.
-While both are available in both free and paid versions, Wrike is available in a tiered subscription system that is charger per user while Basecamp applies a flat rate that is charged by the team.
-Wrike’s cheapest package starts at $9.80/month per user while Basecamp charges $99/month per team.
-While the jump in Basecamp’s price may look significant, it can be a more cost-effective option for larger teams.
+While both are available in free and paid versions, Wrike’s is a tiered subscription that is charged per user while Basecamp applies a flat rate charged by the team.
+Wrike’s cheapest package starts at $9.80/month per user, while Basecamp charges $99/month per team.
+The jump in Basecamp’s price looks significant but it could be the more cost-effective option for larger teams.

 Is there one solution to rule them all?

-With the help of our team of PPM experts and developers, pmo365 makes bespoke custom project portfolio management solutions that adapt to your organisation’s specific needs.
-Rather than changing your team for the tool, we change the tool for the team!
+With the help of our project management experts and developers, pmo365 deploys bespoke custom project portfolio management solutions that adapt to your organisation’s specific needs.
+Rather than changing your team to fit the solution, we build the solution for the team!